Grievance Procedure Under Section 504 of the Rehabilitation Act of 1973

 - Grievances must be submitted to the Section 504 Coordinator within 30 days of the date the person filing the grievance becomes aware of the alleged discriminatory action.

 - A complaint must be in writing, containing the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the remedy or relief sought.
-The grievance form is also available from the Institutional Equity and Inclusion Office.
+The grievance form is also available from Institutional Equity and Inclusion.

 - The Section 504 Coordinator (or her/his designee) shall conduct an investigation of the complaint.
 This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.